Antix5/markovmatch/readme.md

       a((a))-->g((g));
 ```

-We start from the letter "h", let's see all the possible word we can build by going only one time by each edge of the graph.
+We start from the letter "h", let's see all the possible word we can build by only going through each edge of the graph one time.

 Matrix :